We have written an updated version for 2020, you can check that out here!

 Fabrica is one of the most expensive carpet brands in the industry.
 This is an absolutely gorgeous carpet line that costs a little more, but if you can afford it, your house won’t look like your neighbors.
 Distribution of Fabrica is a little tighter than most of the mills but not as strict as Karastan.

 3. Camelot makes very beautiful, quality carpets as well.
 Unlike Fabrica which has many varying styles, Camelot focuses on fewer looks and makes them in varying weights.
 Camelot’s forte is making high-quality cut pile styles.
 They make them in plushes, textured plushes, friezes, cables and velvets.
-Like Fabrica, they make most of their line in Stainmaster nylon fiber.

 Almost all carpet manufacturers are located in Dalton, Georgia, the “carpet capital of the world” as it has been nicknamed.
 Camelot, Tuftex and Fabrica are manufactured in Los Angeles.
 That means they generally use popular west coast color pallets.
 It is a known fact that east coast consumers like wilder color pallets with bright pastels while west coast colors come in more subdued shades like beige, taupe and grey shades.